Could My Dog/Cat Be Pregnant? Recognizing Pregnancy Signs and Understanding Confirmation Methods

 Related tests provided by Tashikin: Progesterone Test

 Tashikin currently providesCanine Progesterone Test Strips (C. PROG Test Kits).
-Progesterone plays an important role throughout the estrous cycle and pregnancy of bitches.
-Although progesterone levels remain high during pregnancy,the main clinical application of this test is to help breeders and veterinarians monitor the ovulation time of bitches to determine the optimal mating time, rather than as a direct means of confirming pregnancy.Understanding C. PROG Testing
+Progesterone plays an important role in the entire estrous cycle and pregnancy of female dogs.
+Although progesterone levels remain high during pregnancy,the main clinical application of this test is to help breeders and veterinarians monitor the ovulation time of bitches to determine the best time for breeding, rather than as a direct means of confirming pregnancy.Understanding the C. PROG Test

-- Absolutely Cannot Replace Veterinary Diagnosis!Regardless of the results of any home test (positive or negative), the final confirmation of pregnancy needs to be made by a veterinarian through palpation, ultrasound, or X-ray, and to assess the mother's health and the number and viability of the fetuses.
+- Absolutely Cannot Replace Veterinary Diagnosis!Regardless of the results of any home test (positive or negative), the final confirmation of pregnancy and assessment of maternal health, fetal number, and viability still need to be done by a veterinarian through palpation, ultrasound, or X-ray.

-- Cannot Assess Fetal Health and Number:Home tests cannot provide any key information about whether the fetus is developing normally, whether there are any deformities, or how many fetuses there are.
+- Cannot Assess Fetal Health and Number:Home tests provide absolutely no information about whether the fetus is developing normally, whether there are any malformations, or how many fetuses there are.

-- Cannot Replace Professional Prenatal Care:After confirming pregnancy, professional veterinary guidance is essential for developing a reasonable pregnancy nutrition plan, preparing for delivery, and identifying and managing potential complications (such as dystocia, pregnancy toxemia).
+- Cannot Replace Professional Prenatal Care:After confirming pregnancy, professional veterinary guidance is essential for developing a reasonable pregnancy nutrition plan, preparing for delivery, and identifying and managing potential complications (such as dystocia, pre-eclampsia).

-Conclusion: Any home test can only be used as a very preliminary reference at most, and its results must not be relied upon to make any decisions, let alone replace a comprehensive veterinary examination and professional prenatal guidance!
+Conclusion: Any home test can only serve as a very preliminary reference at most, and its results should never be relied upon to make any decisions, let alone replace a comprehensive veterinary examination and professional prenatal guidance!